SupplyChainSimulation/SupplyNetPy/docs/example.md

 link_dis1_ret2 = scm.Link(ID="L4", source=distributor1, sink=retailer2, cost=50, lead_time=4)
 link_dis1_ret3 = scm.Link(ID="L5", source=distributor1, sink=retailer3, cost=50, lead_time=4)
 ~~~
 To stimulate product movement within our network, we need to generate demand.
 Traditionally, retailers are the main points of contact for real customer demand.
 However, we can also create demand directly at the manufacturer node.
 Imagine a scenario in which a manufacturer not only supplies products to retailers but also directly responds to customer orders for personalized items.
 For example, consider the manufacturing of custom-designed T-shirts for a university baseball team.
 We use the `Demand` class from SupplyNetPy to generate deamnd at a particular node.
 Demand takes the order arrival and quantity models as callable functions.
-These can be a constant number of distribution generation functions to model order arrival and quantity.
+These can be a constant number or distribution generation functions to model order arrival and quantity.
+In this example we create a deterministic demand.

+#### Creating Demand
 ~~~Python
 # Create a demand
 demand_r1 = scm.Demand(ID="demand_R1", name="Demand 1", order_arrival_model=lambda: 5,